-If you’re a smoker, you’ve probably told yourself on more than a few occasions that you’ll quit smoking before you’re 30, before you finish college, whenever you get married, or when you have your first child.
-You might think that by doing so, you’re avoiding any of the major health consequences of smoking.
+If you’re a smoker, you’ve probably told yourself on more than a few occasions that you’ll quit smoking next year, after you finish college, before you’re 30, or if you have a child.
+You might think that by only smoking when you're young, you might be able to avoid the major long term health consequences of smoking.

 Smoking and your health

-The thing is, those big health consequences like heart disease and lung cancer aren’t the only health consequences of smoking, and those health consequences are much closer than you might think.
-In fact, if you smoke, you are suffering the health impacts of smoking, right here, right now.
-You might not have lung cancer yet, but smoking while you’re young is still extremely likely to make you pretty unwell, and worsen your quality of life in some very real ways.
+The thing is, major health problems like heart disease and lung cancer aren’t the only consequences of smoking, and those health consequences are much closer than you might think.
+If you smoke, you are suffering the health impacts of smoking, right here, right now.
+You might not have lung cancer yet, but smoking while you’re young is still causing harm to your health and wellbeing in the present.

 I'm in my twenties - how is smoking affecting my health right now?

-As well as seriously reducing the amount of money in your pocket, smoking poses many major risks to your physical and mental health, that are harmful even in your teens and twenties.
+As well as seriously reducing the amount of money in your pocket, smoking or vaping pose many major and immediate risks to your physical and mental health.

 Decreased lung function

 Smoking makes your lung function decline way faster than it would otherwise.
 This leads to impaired lung growth, chronic coughing, and wheezing.
-Smoking as few as 5 cigarettes a day can reduce lung growth, especially in women and trans men.
+Smoking even 5 cigarettes a day reduces lung growth.

 Increased phlegm production

 With every single intake of tobacco, more mucus is increased in your throat.
-We all know how uncomfortable and gross it is to be constantly coughing up phlegm, and smoking makes this so much worse.
+You might be constantly coughing up phlegm, as a side effect of smoking.